 Which Industries Use Factoring?

-Just about any B2B company that invoices their customers after goods or services are delivered can use factoring.
+Just about any B2B company that invoices its customers after goods or services are delivered can use factoring.

 Transportation